October 9th 2019

-7 things that can help you break your ‘work late’ habit
+7 steps to break your ‘work late’ habit

 Christin Hume via Unsplash

-If working until stupid o’clock everyday has left you exhausted, restore some balance in your life with these top tips from the pros
+If working until stupid o’clock every day has left you exhausted, restore some balance in your life with these tips from the productivity experts

 Working late - we’ve all been there.
-It sometimes unavoidable if you have an urgent deadline to meet or a big meeting coming up.
+It sometimes unavoidable if you have an urgent deadline.
 However, when it becomes a daily habit, it can leave you drained physically and mentally.
-It’s a cycle that can be hard to break, but by changing up how you plan your day and tweaking your mindset, you can create healthier boundaries that will help you to truly thrive in the workplace.
+It’s a cycle that can be hard to break, but by changing up how you plan your day and creating subtle shifts in your mindset, you can build healthier boundaries to help you thrive in the workplace.
 Here’s what the pros recommend.

-1. Plan your day around your productivity levels
+1. Plan your day around your energy levels

 Some of us are morning people and some of us feel most energetic in the afternoon.
 So it therefore makes sense to tap into the times when we’re most productive to increase the likelihood that we’ll leave work on time.
-“Know yourself, listen to your energy levels and tune in to where your head is at during certain times of the day,” says Anna Newton, author of life organisation manual, An Edited Life (Quadrille, £16.99 - available on 10 January).
+“Know yourself, listen to your energy levels and tune in to where your head is at during certain times of the day,” says Anna Newton, author of life organisation manual, An Edited Life (Quadrille, £16.99).

 Everyone’s wired differently, so in order to find out what works best for you, she recommends recording the times in your working week when you:

 Feel most energised about tackling those important tasks that demand brainpower.

 Feel full of creativity and inspiration.